What are new employee forms?

 General employee information

-The employer needs to collect specific types of information about the employee, including:
+Gathering general information is an important part of setting up accurate records, starting with the employee starter form.
+The employer needs to collect specific types of information about the new staff member, including:

 - Date of birth